Luni River

 The Luni is the largest river in the Thar Desert in Northwest India.
 It originates in Naga hills of the Pushkar valley of the Aravalli Range, near Ajmer, passes through the southeastern portion of the Thar Desert, and ends in the marshy lands of Rann of Kutch in Gujarat, after travelling a distance of 495 km.
 It is first known as Sagarmati, then after passing Govindgarh, it meets its tributary Sarasvati, which originates from Pushkar Lake and from then on it is called Luni.

 In 1892, Maharaja Jaswant Singh II of Jodhpur constructed 0 in Pichiyak village between Bilara and Bhawi of Jodhpur district.
 It is one of the largest artificial lakes in India and irrigates more than 12000 acre.
-It is one of the internal drainage rivers in India; it does not meet with Arabian Sea.
+It is one of the internal drainage rivers in India; it does not meet the Arabian Sea.
 It is drained before it reaches the Arabian Sea.

 Etymology

 The Luni is also known as the Lavanavari or Lavanavati, which means "salt river" in Sanskrit, due to the high salinity of its water.